Dagny Johnson Key Largo Hammock Botanical State Park

 A NOTE FROM THE MANAGER

 Previously known as one of Key Largo’s “best-kept secrets,” this park has become a favorite of locals and tourists alike.
-Winter months make it a perfect excursion with mild temperatures and no mosquitoes.
+Spring means a few mosquitoes may be present, but coming prepared with insect repellent should suffice.
+The wetter summer season means insect repellent, long sleeves and pants are recommended to ward off the mosquitoes most likely to be present.
 Visitors quickly become stewards for the environment, as it is home to 84 protected species of plants and animals.
 Created to protect the unique status as a tropical hardwood forest in the United States, the park’s focal point is a self-guided nature walk along the main trail.
-At the “circle” one will find a native plant butterfly garden and a picnic table (please pack out your trash).
+At the “circle” one will find a native plant butterfly garden and a picnic table.
+(Please pack out your trash)

 The Port Bougainville Trail extension lengthens your walk by one or two miles on the loop trail.
 Use of this trail no longer requires a backcountry permit, but visitors must stay on the designated path.
 Additional backcountry trails may be explored simply by completing a backcountry permit at the John Pennekamp Coral Reef State Park Ranger Station.